TheresaLui/SelfHelpContent_v2/articles/microsoft.datalakeanalytics/datalakeanalytics-difficultiesusingpowershell.md

 # Difficulties using Azure Data Lake PowerShell extensions

-You can use the PowerShell extensios for Azure Data Lake to operate ADL jobs, accounts, data sources, and users.
+You can use the PowerShell extensions for Azure Data Lake to operate ADL jobs, accounts, data sources, and users.
 You must have PowerShell installed on your workstation

 ## **Recommended Steps**